 Provide training and keep a record of this

-Alongside any training that your Organisation already provides to employees, additional training should be provided in regards to environmental issues and your company’s procedure in regards to Environmental Management.
+Alongside any training that your organisation already provides to employees, additional training on ISO 14001 should be provided in regard to environmental issues and your company’s procedure in regard to environmental management.
 As with all training efforts, records should be kept to act as proof that the training has been provided and what was covered.

 Sometimes external interested parties may contact your Company for details on your Environmental Management policies and having an established procedure for receiving, documenting and responding to this type of communication is very important.
 Details of any such communication should be kept on record and reviewed during an Environmental Management Review as this may highlight areas for improvement of the communication handling process or the Environmental Procedures.